‘How progress is made: the slow and hard and painful way, because genius is scarce and insecurity aplenty.’ ~ John Douglas

 Despite her brilliance, Noether was persecuted in Nazi Germany because of her Jewish descent.
 She had to flee to the USA, where she was able to continue her groundbreaking work at Bryn Mawr, a celebrated college in Pennsylvania.

 The years before her persecution weren’t rosy either, with her being a woman and all.
 The Kaiser’s Reich as well as post-Versailles Germany didn’t have space for a female genius in their institutions’ professorships.
-It was an uphill struggle all the way.
+It was an uphill struggle.
 The more she excelled, the more her ‘peers’ made sure she had a rough ride ahead.

 Hardly surprising, in fact expected.
 The usual spiel.
 Since the dawn of history, if not before that, insecure peers have targeted and persecuted their pioneers.